About us

 Frequently Asked Questions

 Each advisor generally provides access to a full range of investment products that is determined based on his or her licensing.
 The account program you select may also have a bearing on the specific investments.
-Your advisor may also be able to offer you financial planning services and with investment advisory services if they are a member of the Cadaret Grant Registered Investment Advisory (RIA) firm.
+Your advisor may also be able to offer you financial planning services and investment advisory services if they are a member of the LPL Registered Investment Advisory (RIA) firm.

-For a more detailed answer to this question please see the Cadaret Grant Client Relationship Summary (CRS) available through your advisor.
+For a more detailed answer to this question please see the LPL Client Relationship Summary (CRS) available through your advisor.

-Fees are typically broken up as either brokerage service fees or investment advisory service fees and therefore will depend on the type of account you establish.
-In addition, there are various fees that mutual funds, annuity companies or the clearing firm (typically Pershing) will charge for various services such as annual IRA reporting fee’s, account maintenance, and monthly statements.
+Fees and costs are typically structured as commissions and service fees or investment advisory service fees, depending on the type of account you establish.
+In addition, there are various fees that mutual funds and annuity companies will charge.
+Services such as: if you have an account on their platform including, commissions, annual IRA fees and account maintenance fee’s.

-For a more detailed answer to this question please see the Cadaret Grant Client Relationship Summary (CRS) available through your advisor.
+For a more detailed answer to this question please see the LPL Client Relationship Summary (CRS) available through your advisor.

 We are paid through either investment advisory fees that are charged quarterly or through commissions for transactions.
 Typically, accounts are not set up for both forms of payment.
 Specific fees and charges will vary from one client to the next.

-For a more detailed answer to this question please see the Cadaret Grant Client Relationship Summary (CRS) available through your advisor.
+For a more detailed answer to this question please see the LPL Client Relationship Summary (CRS) available through your advisor.

 Again, your specific fees and costs will vary depending on the account type and possibly frequency of trading activity in brokerage (non advisory) accounts.
 Advisory accounts have an annual fee that is stated up front in the account opening paperwork and deducted from each account quarterly.

-For a more detailed answer to this question please see the Cadaret Grant Client Relationship Summary (CRS) available through your advisor.
+For a more detailed answer to this question please see the LPL Client Relationship Summary (CRS) available through your advisor.

 These can vary from one person to the next within our group.
 Our levels of experience vary from a few years of experience in the business to those with over 25- 30 years.
-Some of us also have professional designations such as the CFP, (Certified Financial Planner) or CASL (Chartered Advisor for Senior Living), or an advanced degree (Masters in Accountancy) along with their securities and insurance licenses.
+Some of us also have professional designations such as the CFP, (Certified Financial Planner) or CASL (Chartered Advisor for Senior Living), or credentialed Medicare specialist, along with their securities and insurance licenses.

 That is a question for an individual advisor as each of us tends to work with a different mix of individuals, businesses, trusts and retirement plans.
 Account types vary from general brokerage accounts to various types of IRAs, 401ks and other workplace retirement accounts as well as estate accounts and trusts.

-These also vary depending on your particular asset allocation but we will typically use combinations of commonly recognized benchmarks such as the S&P 500, NASDAQ, Russell 1000, MSCI EAFE & ……some various fixed income benchmarks.
+These also vary depending on your particular asset allocation but we will typically use combinations of commonly recognized benchmarks such as the S&P 500, NASDAQ, Russell 1000, MSCI EAFE & the Bloomberg Aggregate US Bond benchmarks.

 A good resource for viewing the licenses, firm affiliation history and any complaints or disciplinary history is through the industry regulatory organization FINRA.
 Go to brokercheck.FINRA.org and search for an advisor by name.